 - Art programming

 We know that one of the most important parts of your program is planning for discharge.
 When you and your treatment team decide you no longer need the level of care provided by an inpatient program, you will work collaboratively to decide on what option would be most appropriate for your recovery.
-At Mount Regis we believe in continuity of care and know how unsettling it can be to transition into a new program.
+At our rehab center, we believe in the continuity of care and know how unsettling it can be to transition into a new program.
 That’s why we developed two outpatient treatment options to help you continue the progress you’ve made.